Regulatory Process

 Route Permit

 In October 2024, we submitted a Route Permit application with the MN PUC with our Proposed Route Options.
-The MN PUC will review the application and hold public meetings and hearings before making a decision, which we expect to occur in spring/summer 2026.
+The MN PUC is currently reviewing the application and will hold public hearings before making a decision, which we expect to occur mid-2026.

 Docket Number: 23-160